Prompt Library · 36 prompts

 - Has a subject line people actually open

-- Delivers on what the subject line promises
+- Delivers what the subject line promises

 - Ends with a clear CTA